DAGScheduler — Stage-Oriented Scheduler

 |

-If however there are no tasks to submit for execution, submitMissingTasks
+If however there are no tasks to submit for execution, submitMissingTasks marks the stage as finished (with no errorMessage).

-You should see a DEBUG message that varies per the type of the input stage
+You should see a DEBUG message that varies per the type of the input stage which are:

 DEBUG DAGScheduler: Stage [stage] is actually done; (available: [isAvailable],available outputs: [numAvailableOutputs],partitions: [numPartitions])